cubesys-GmbH/ros_v2x_apps/README.md

 # Develop and run a sample application for cube-its

-This project shows how to develop and run your own V2X (Vehicle-to-Everything) application on the *cube-its* in a [ROS 2 (Robot Operating System)](https://www.ros.org/) environment.
+This repository provides examples demonstrating how to develop and run your own V2X (Vehicle-to-Everything) application on the *cube-its* within a [ROS 2 (Robot Operating System)](https://www.ros.org/) environment.

 ## cube-its